FlintStoneObed/alx-backend-python/0x00-python_variable_annotations/README.md

 2. Create a new branch for your changes.
 3. Commit your changes with descriptive messages.
 4. Push your branch and create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or comments, please reach out to [your-email@example.com](mailto:your-email@example.com).

----

-Happy coding with Python's variable annotations!